One DnD 2025 Class and Subclass Tier List Breakdown

 Blessings of the Trickster (Level 3) – C Tier – Niche, but a pretty potent ability.
 I generally don’t like abilities that incentivize characters going off alone, but Stealth is one of those things that you sometimes have to send someone by themselves.

-Invoke Duplicity (Level 3) – B Tier – This is just a solid ability both in and out of combat.
+Invoke Duplicity (Level 3) – B- Tier – This is just a solid ability both in and out of combat.
 Having a greater functional range on your spells, getting advantage on your attacks, and just being a general distraction when you use this is pretty solid.
+I do think this ability is a bit worse than it looks, but it’s still pretty good.

 3rd Level Spells (Level 5) – A- Tier – While Nondetection sucks, Hypnotic Pattern is a huge pickup for Clerics as it gives you an additional third level combat option beyond Spirit Guardians.